 - Embrace a wide variety of spices in your cooking.

 - Stoke the digestive fire about thirty minutes before lunch and dinner by chewing a slice of fresh ginger (about the size of a nickel) with a pinch of sea salt, a few drops of lime juice, and about ¼ teaspoon honey.
-If this feels overwhelming, you could take one or two Kapha Digest tablets about thirty minutes before lunch and dinner, instead.

-- Get plenty of kapha-pacifying exercise:
+- Get plenty of kapha-balancing exercise:

 - Practice Bhastrika Pranayama every day on an empty stomach.
 You can start with just one or two rounds of ten breaths, but can slowly build up to five rounds of ten breaths.
 A few minutes of Alternate Nostril Breathing make a wonderful complement to this practice.